 The Student Business Plan Competition, which is supported by Good Neighbor Pharmacy, Pharmacists Mutual Insurance Company, and the NCPA Foundation, is the first national competition of its kind in the pharmacy profession and honors two great champions of independent community pharmacy, the late Neil Pruitt Sr. and the late H. Joseph Schutte.
 The purpose of the competition is to motivate students in pharmacy school to create a thought-out plan for either purchasing an existing pharmacy or opening a pharmacy from the ground up, and to prepare tomorrow’s pharmacy entrepreneurs for a successful future.

-The teams rounding out the top 10 of the competition, listed alphabetically, are: Ohio Northern University Raabe College of Pharmacy, Philadelphia College of Pharmacy University of the Sciences, Rutgers University Ernest Mario School of Pharmacy, University of Georgia College of Pharmacy, University of Missouri Kansas City School of Pharmacy, University of Oklahoma College of Pharmacy, and Western University of Health Sciences College of Pharmacy.
+The teams rounding out the top 10 of the competition, listed alphabetically, are the Mercer University College of Pharmacy; Ohio Northern University Raabe College of Pharmacy; Rutgers University Ernest Mario School of Pharmacy; University of Iowa College of Pharmacy; University of Missouri-Kansas City School of Pharmacy; University of Oklahoma College of Pharmacy; and Western University of Health Sciences College of Pharmacy.

-Those grading the plans are independent pharmacy owners, business coaches and consultants, financiers, or community pharmacy practitioners, and must follow a detailed rubric when grading plans.
+Grading the team’s business plans are independent pharmacy owners, business coaches and consultants, financiers, or community pharmacy practitioners, who must follow a detailed rubric when grading plans.

 Founded in 1898, the National Community Pharmacists Association is the voice for the community pharmacist, representing over 21,000 pharmacies that employ approximately 250,000 individuals nationwide.
 Community pharmacies are rooted in the communities where they are located and are among America’s most accessible health care providers.
 To learn more, visit www.ncpa.org.